-Annex table: 2 represent the land holding status of the household of the female domestic servants.
+Annex table: 2 shows the land holding status of the household of the female domestic servants.
 It shows that 42.86% of households have no lands and 54.76% had homestead only.

 The literacy status of the heads of the household of the female domestic servants is shown in annex table: 3.
-It represent that only 12% of household heads are literate (Primary10.60% and Secondary 1 .40%).
+It shows that only 12% of household heads are literate (Primary10.60% and Secondary 1.40%).
 Those have knowledge of reading writing and numeric are considered here as literate.
-But the remaining 88% are illiterate who are even unable to write their name.
-Note that, here literate means, those who are able to read and write their name only.
+But the remaining 88% are